maelh/radio-frequency-prototype-boards/NanoVNA-Usage.md

 ## Calibration

 The official manual of the NanoVNA has a section on [how to calibrate the NanoVNA](https://nanovna.com/?page_id=2).
-Here I will only focus on information missing from the manual.
+The following will only focus on information missing from the manual.

 Before starting calibration, reset all using the menu entry `CALIBRATE>RESET`.